“The risk of bowel cancer can be reduced by a healthy diet

 What if I think I am at risk for bowel cancer?

 If you think you are at risk for bowel cancer, it may be in your best interest to choose to talk to your health care provider about this.
-In Colorectal (Colon) Cancer: Basic Information About Colorectal Cancer the CDC elaborate on:
+In Colorectal Cancer: Colorectal Cancer Basics – What It Is the CDC elaborate on:

-“If you are 45 years old or older, get screened now.
+“If you are 45 years old or older, talk to your doctor about screening.
 If you think you may be at increased risk for colorectal cancer, speak with your doctor about when to begin screening, which test is right for you, and how often to get tested”.14

 Health Topics A-Z